top of page

 Forecast

-As of Sunday 1:30pm, our storm is gaining strength east of Atlantic city New Jersey.
-There are still some things to iron our regarding the exact track and speed of the storm.
+As of Sunday 7pm, our storm is gaining strength east of Atlantic city New Jersey.
+We are closely monitoring the track and speed of our low pressure.
 A closer track and slower moving storm would bring in heavier snow bands and stronger damaging winds.
 However, a further east track would spare us from the absolute worst of the storm especially the worst wind.
 We will closely monitor this track and keep you posted with the latest.
 The blog will be updated every few hours throughout the storm.

 Steady light snow will continue this afternoon and pick up to moderate to heavy at times by this evening.
 Blizzard conditions are expected from 8pm Sunday to 8am Monday before things slowly ease up by midday Monday.
 Periods of light to moderate snow and strong wind is expected into Monday afternoon.